leigao97/PRGE/README.md

 ```

 ### Step 2: Run expriments
-We provide detailed hyperparameter settings in the `sweeps` folder.
+Detailed hyperparameter configurations can be found in the sweeps folder.

-An example use of sweep for full fine-tuning LLaMA-7B with ZO-SGD on the COPA task is as follows:
+An example use of sweep for fine-tuning TinyLlama-1.1B with P-RGE on the glue dataset:
 ```bash
 ~> wandb sweep sweeps/P-RGE/glue-tinyllama.yaml
 wandb: Creating sweep from: sweeps/P-RGE/glue-tinyllama.yaml